Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 CUHK Supervisor: | Dr. John O’REILLY |

-Research Project (1): | An Assessment of Body Composition, Bone Health, Muscle Mass & Hydration Status of Professional Weight Making Athletes |
+Research Project (1): | Assessment of Bone Health and Body Composition and Nutritional Intake of Professional Athletes |

 CUHK Supervisor: | Prof. Yijian YANG |

-Research Project (1): | Multicomponent Physical Activity Programs to Promote Safe Mobility and Prevent Falls in Older Adults in Care Facilities |
+Research Project (2): | Multicomponent Physical Activity Programs to Promote Safe Mobility and Prevent Falls in Older Adults in Care Facilities |

 Project Description: | Safe mobility allows older adults to maintain independence.
 Most existing physical activity programs for older adults focus on lower limb strength, which may overlook the importance of functional mobility, upper limb strength and core stability in safe performance of activities of daily living (ADLs) and injury prevention among older adults.